By Aidan Fishman

 Igor Sadikov continues to spread anti-Jewish falsehoods, even after his tweet calling on his followers to “punch a Zionist” was exposed by B’nai Brith Canada Thursday.
 The report sparked a media firestorm.

-Sadikov, clearly an unrepentant member of the Legislative Council and Board of Directors of the Students’ Society of McGill University (SSMU), issued a statement defending his tweet as, “Opposition to the adherents of a political philosophy,” but “not an attack against Jewish students,” citing his own “Jewish heritage.”
+Sadikov, clearly an unrepentant member of the Legislative Council and Board of Directors of the Students’ Society of McGill University (SSMU), issued a statement (page does not exist) defending his tweet as, “Opposition to the adherents of a political philosophy,” but “not an attack against Jewish students,” citing his own “Jewish heritage.”
 According to Jewish students at McGill who have known Sadikov for years, he has never before publicly identified himself as Jewish or claimed any Jewish background.

-As IsraellyCool points out, disturbingly, in the space below his “apology” on Facebook, Sadikov “liked” a comment (page doesn’t exist) from someone else, promising that “I can punch one for you if your position does not allow you to.”
+As IsraellyCool points out, disturbingly, in the space below his “apology” on Facebook, Sadikov “liked” a comment (page does not exist) from someone else, promising that “I can punch one for you if your position does not allow you to.”
 The “like” took place about seven hours after he made his so-called “apology.”

 Students have reported to B’nai Brith that, in a tense meeting of the SSMU Legislative Council last night, Sadikov refused to promptly resign, arguing that Jews do not constitute a legitimate ethnic group and that there is no historical connection between the Jewish People and the Levant.
 A motion to censure Sadikov for his comments failed by a large margin.